kyesh/on-target-analysis-for-ynab/docs/TESTING_GUIDE.md

 ## Overview

-This guide covers the comprehensive testing strategy for the YNAB Off-Target Assignment Analysis application, including unit tests, integration tests, and end-to-end testing approaches.
+This guide covers the comprehensive testing strategy for the On Target Analysis for YNAB application, including unit tests, integration tests, and end-to-end testing approaches.

 ## Testing Philosophy